KaiAF/ottahmod/README.md

 At the moment, in this mod, otters can be given raw cod and tadpoles in a bucket.
 This will gain the trust of the otter

 #### Development
-I am developing the mod for the current Minecraft version, 1.19.2.
-I plan on updating it as I go.
+There are many features that are missing with the otter, like, proper animations.
+I plan to work on them at my own pace!

-#### Texture / Model
+The end-goal is to have a proper Minecraft mob that feels like a brand-new vanilla addition to the game.

-The texture and model was designed by [Jiingy](https://twitter.com/JingyBM)!
+###### The texture and model was designed by [Jiingy](https://twitter.com/JingyBM)!